 Any tips for actors struggling in rehearsal?

 Something I have put into use myself when things feel stuck is switching roles with your partner.
 It gives me more understanding of how I can deliver the other character’s lines and how my character can affect this other character as well.
 You gain more understanding this way, but also you get ideas from them as well.
-They will bring up something you had never thought of that is instinctual that they express in the moment.
+They will bring up something you had never thought of that is instinctual, expressed in the moment.

-K: In the early stages of rehearsal I have a technique that helps my partner and I get the lines really down, and my intentions clear.
+Kendrick: In the early stages of rehearsal, I have a technique that helps my partner: I get the lines really down and my intentions clear.
 I have my partner say his or her line, then I repeat his line as a question, and answer him back.